aguevara22/RMHD-NN/README.md

 ## RMHD

 Relativistic magnetohydrodynamics (RMHD) describes a conducting fluid coupled to electromagnetic fields in a relativistic setting.
-It is a generalization of more standard MHD in plasma physics and a preamble to full-fledged GR-MHD modelling of black hole accretion.
+It is a generalization of more standard MHD in plasma physics and a preamble to the full-fledged GR-MHD modelling of black hole accretion.

-As in the full GRMHD setup, the governing equations follow from stress--energy conservation, current conservation, and Maxwell.
-For their numerical implementation they are usually written in conservative scheme.
+As in the full GRMHD setup, the governing equations follow from stress--energy conservation, current conservation, and Maxwell (We will further assume the ideal-MHD condition $F^{\mu\nu}u_\nu=0$.).
+These form a first order coupled PDE system.
+For their numerical implementation it is usually written in the conservative scheme:

 $$ \partial_t U(P) + \partial_i J^i(P) = 0 $$

 for functions of the primitives $P$.
-We will further assume the ideal-MHD condition $F^{\mu\nu}u_\nu=0$.
+A numerical integrator would typically perform

+1) time step to update $U(P)$ (primitive function)
+2) The numerical inversion $P=P(U)$, a trascendental function highly sensitive to the background
+3) Evaluate the current divergence $\partial_i J^i(P)$ via finite differences or finite elements and repeat step 1.

 Linearizing around a homogeneous background $(\rho_0,p_0,u^\mu_0,B^\mu_0)$ yields a first-order system